ontolex/morph/index.md

 **URI:** [http://www.w3.org/ns/lemon/morph#CompoundRelation](http://www.w3.org/ns/lemon/morph#CompoundRelation)

-**morph:CompoundingRelation** is a `morph:WordFormationRelation` that connects a (lexical entry representing a) morphological consituent of a compound with the (lexical entry representing the) compound.
+**morph:CompoundRelation** is a `morph:WordFormationRelation` that connects a (lexical entry representing a) morphological consituent of a compound with the (lexical entry representing the) compound.

 <div class="description">

-subClassOf: morph:WordFormationRelation
+Subclass of: morph:WordFormationRelation

 </div>